-I have known great love, ill-timed great potential - and great loss.
+I have known great love, great loss, and ill-timed great potential.
 I am looking for my second, and last, great love.

 Fit and active, even allowing for a strong lazy streak.
 Some baggage but it fits under the seat in front - and if we didn't have some baggage we would have been standing still all of our lives, wouldn't we?
 Financially stable.
 Clever enough to pass for mature most of the time.
 Honest.
 Monogamous.
 Loyal.
 Devoted.
 Smart but not always wise - more trusting than might be wise.
 Sometimes oblivious.